 Efficient fan performance can be maintained by having the correct radial gap, overlap and wheel alignment.
-These items should be checked after the fan has been in operation for 24 hours and before start-up after the unit has been serviced.
-Radial gap and overlap information applies to IP with air handling wheel.
+These items should be checked after the fan has been in operation for 24 hours and before start-up when the unit has been disassembled.